San Francisco Neon

 Join us for a happy hour reception for festival supporters and presenters.
 Its easy to be a supporter, just purchase a festival

 Local neon historians Al Barna and Randall Ann Homan are available for neon talks, tours, video screenings, and/or photo exhibits.
 Neon talks can be customized to connect with audiences on many levels: science, art, popular culture, design, typography, city history, and the growing national movement to preserve and appreciate landmark neon signs.

 Contact us to schedule a neon event, talk, private walking tour, or exhibit.

-Proud to be involved in neon events with the following local organizations: Art Deco Society of California, Atlas Obscura, Balboa Theater, Be Chinatown, City Guides, Exploratorium, Noir City Film Festival, Neon Type Camp, Neon Works, Nerd Nite SF, Nerd Nite EB, Oakland Neon, RayKo Photography Center Gallery, Portola Neighborhood Association, San Francisco History Association, San Francisco Heritage, San Francisco History Days, San Francisco Public Library, San Mateo AIA, Society for Experiential Graphic Design SF, Tenderloin Museum, Vogue Theater, and the Westerners Historical Society.
+Neon event partners in include: Art Deco Society of California, Atlas Obscura, Balboa Theater, City Guides, Exploratorium Museum, International Association of Lighting Designers, Mechanics Institute Library, Noir City Film Festival, Neon Type Camp, Nerd Nite EB, Nerd Nite SF, RayKo Photography Center Gallery, Portola Neighborhood Association, SF History Association, San Francisco History Days, San Francisco Public Library, Society for Experiential Graphic Design SF, Tenderloin Museum, and the Westerners Historical Society.

 Atlas Obscura Neon Talk/Neon Works Shop Tour